IN THE GALLIPOLIS MUNICIPAL COURT, GALLIA COUNTY, OHIO

 Options after traffic ticket issued.
-A defendant charged with an offense which can be processed by a traffic violations bureau may, within seven days after the date of the issuance of the ticket:
+A defendant charged with an offense that can be processed by a traffic violations bureau may, within seven (7) days after the date of the issuance of the ticket:

 Appear in person at the traffic violations bureau, sign a plea of guilty and waiver of trial provision of the ticket and pay the total amount of the fine and costs; or

-Sign the guilty plea and waiver of trial provision of the ticket, and mail the ticket and a check or money order for or pay online the total amount of fines and costs to the traffic violations bureau.
+Sign the guilty plea and waiver of trial provision of the ticket, and mail the ticket and a check or money order for the total amount of the fines and costs to the traffic violations bureau, or pay the total amount of the fines and costs online by using the online payment system established by the traffic violations bureau, which online payment shall constitute a guilty plea and waiver.
 Any waiver mailed to the traffic violations bureau shall be accompanied by proof of valid insurance in effect at the time of the violation.

 Extent of waiver.
 Remittance by mail or payment online of the fine and costs to the traffic violations bureau constitutes a guilty plea and a waiver of trial whether or not the guilty plea and waiver of trial provisions of the ticket are signed by the defendant.

-Filing Copy of Traffic Record with Uniform Traffic Tickets.
+Rule 8 Filing Copy of Traffic Record with Uniform Traffic Tickets

-No uniform traffic ticket requiring a personal court appearance by the defendant will be accepted for filing without a copy of the defendant’s driving record.
+The clerk may refuse to accept for filing any uniform traffic ticket requiring a personal court appearance by the defendant if a copy of the defendant’s driving record is not attached.

-Pursuant to ORC 1901.26 and 1901.262, a fee determined and journalized by the court shall be assessed on the filing of each criminal cause, civil action or proceeding ro judgment by confession to support the mediation program.
+Pursuant to Ohio Revised Code Section 1901.262(A), a fee determined and journalized by the court shall be assessed on the filing of each criminal cause, civil action or proceeding, or judgment by confession, to support the mediation program.
 This fee is in addition to any other costs established by these rules.

-Computerization of the Office of Clerk of Court.
+Rule 11 Computerization of the Office of Clerk of Court

-Pursuant to ORC 1901.26, the Court hereby determines that for the efficient operation of the Court, additional funds are necessary to acquire and pay for special projects of the court as set forth in the statute.
-Accordingly, an additional fee to be determined by the court and set through journalization is to be assessed in addition to all other costs on the filing of each criminal cause, civil action or proceeding or judgment by confession.
+Pursuant to Ohio Revised Code Section 1901.26(B), the Court hereby determines that for the efficient operation of the Court, additional funds are necessary to acquire and pay for special projects of the court as set forth in the statute.
+Accordingly, an additional fee to be determined by the court and set by journal is to be assessed in addition to all other costs on the filing of each criminal cause, civil action or proceeding, or judgment by confession.